chef/automate/components/docs-chef-io/content/automate/ha_config.md

 chef-automate config show --cs
 ```

-### Show Configuration for Postgresql cluster
+### Show Configuration for PostgreSQL cluster

-To show the configuration for the Postgresql cluster, run the following command:
+To show the configuration for the PostgreSQL cluster, run the following command:

 ```bash
 chef-automate config show --postgresql